Jackbytes/piano-cards/README.md

 ## About.

 A react app to help learn piano via a flash card system.
-This app is currently in very early devolpement.
+This app is currently in very early development.
+The app uses CRA and TailwindCSS.

+## How To

+Currently the app is being developed using Storybook, and so currently is just a collection of components.
+To run the current state:

+`yarn install yarn run storybook`

 ## Aims.